-What We Are Doing.
+What We Are Doing

-Upon learning of this issue, we commenced a prompt and thorough investigation with external cybersecurity professionals experienced in handling these types of situations to help determine whether any personal sensitive data was compromised because of the incident.
-After an extensive forensic investigation, we discovered on November 16, 2023 that the systems, which were accessed between February 26, 2023 to May 18, 2023, contained some of your personal information as described in more detail below.
+Upon learning of this issue, ARCC immediately commenced a prompt and thorough investigation with external cybersecurity professionals experienced in handling these types of incidents.
+After the completion of an extensive forensic investigation and manual review, ARCC discovered on December 7, 2023, that some of your personal information may have been acquired in connection with this incident.

-What Information Was Involved.
+What Information Was Involved?